Special Educational Needs (SEN)

 Initial telephone consultation

 Our experienced education lawyers can help you to make sure your position is protected and that any appeal is properly presented.
 The team are on hand to provide you with advice, guidance and reassurance as you and your child face the future together.
-We will happily provide an initial telephone consultation and if you are happy to proceed with our services, you will either be quoted an estimated or a fixed fee on a private fee paying basis.
-Please feel free to contact us for a no obligation telephone discussion on 0808 168 5550 or email email@example.com.
+We will happily provide an initial telephone consultation and if you are happy to proceed with our services, we will discuss our estimated fees with you.
+Please feel free to contact us for a no obligation telephone discussion on 0808 168 5550 or email firstname.lastname@example.org.

 Why Choose Us?